Commonwealth of The Bahamas

 Abaco National Park

 The Abaco National Park is a 25,000 acre preserve protecting the valuable breeding grounds of Amazonis leucocephala bahamensis, an endemic race of the Rose-throated Parrot (formerly Cuban Parrot), which exists on two Islands of the Bahamas – Abaco in the north and Great Inagua in the south.
-Interestingly enough, the parrots on Abaco nest in holes in the limestone, making them one of two species of ground-nesting parrots in the world (The other is the flightless kakapo of New Zealand – Thanks FatBirder for setting me straight!).
+Interestingly enough, the parrots on Abaco nest in holes in the limestone, making them one of just five species of ground-nesting parrots in the world (The others are all from Australasia and include the flightless kakapo of New Zealand – Thanks FatBirder for setting me straight!).

 Greater Flamingo is the national bird of the Bahamas, and is readily seen in great numbers on Lake Windsor on Great Inagua.